edyedy123/Fit-Friends-App/BTS530/database_design.md

 ## Friends
 * userName - Unique name that identifies the user in the system.
 List of added friends.
 (String)
+* mutualFriends - A friend users with whom this user is friends with (ForeignKey->MutualFriends)

+## MutualFriends
+* userName - Unique name that identifies the user in the system.
+List of friends of the user friends.(String)

 ## Firebase
 * Representation of the database we are using.